A one-dimensional morphoelastic model for burn injuries: sensitivity analysis and a feasibility study: Parameter values

-\subparagraph{Equilibrium values} The estimation of the equilibrium distribution of fibroblasts differs per study.
-One estimates the number to be about $\mathcal{O}(10^4)$ cells/cm$^3$ \citep{Olsen1995}, and the other estimates the number to be about $\mathcal{O}(10^6)$ cells/cm$^3$ \citep{Miller2003}.
-The estimation of the number of cells also differs for the papillary and the reticular dermis, where there exist much more fibroblasts in the papillary dermis \citep{Harper1979,Randolph1998}.
+The estimation of the equilibrium distribution of fibroblasts differs per study.
+One estimates the number to be about $\mathcal{O}(10^4)$ cells/cm$^3$ \cite{Olsen1995}, and the other estimates the number to be about $\mathcal{O}(10^6)$ cells/cm$^3$ \cite{Miller2003}.
+The estimation of the number of cells also differs for the papillary and the reticular dermis, where there exist much more fibroblasts in the papillary dermis \cite{Harper1979,Randolph1998}.
 In our simulations we have seen that the model works best with the equilibrium distribution of $\mathcal{O}(10^4)$ cells/cm$^3$.
 We note that some other parameter values ($\delta_c,\delta_\rho$) depend on the chosen order for $\overline{N}$, since we need to take into account the density of MMPs.
-Furthermore, research has found that among ages 1-10 the number of fibroblasts is nearly twice as high as in any other postnatal age group \citep{Gunin}.
+Furthermore, research has found that among ages 1-10 the number of fibroblasts is nearly twice as high as in any other postnatal age group \cite{Gunin}.
 Therefore we choose the mean value $\overline{N}=10^4$ cells/cm$^3$ and let the value decrease with age.

 The number of myofibroblasts present in the skin depends on the condition of the skin.
 Myofibroblasts result from the differentiation of fibroblasts.
-We assume that myofibroblasts are not present at the beginning of proliferation.
-This is in line with what \cite{Olsen1995} assume.
-Hence $\overline{M}=0$ cells/cm$^3$.
+We assume that myofibroblasts are not present at the beginning of proliferation, since healthy skin contains almost no myofibroblasts.
+Hence $\overline{M} = 0$ cells/cm$^3$.

-In \cite{Olsen1995}, the equilibrium collagen concentration is estimated as follows.
-Roughly 75\% of the 15\% of other substances than water and fat in 1 ml of human dermal tissue is collagen.
-This yields $\overline{\rho}\approx 0.75\times0.15$ g ml$^{-1}= 0.1125$ g ml$^{-1}$.
-Furthermore, in human skin collagen content decreases at about 2\% per year \citep{Farage2015}.
-Therefore we choose the mean value $\overline{\rho}=0.1125$ g/cm$^3$ and let the value decrease with age.
+Olsen et al. estimate the equilibrium collagen concentration as follows.
+Roughly 75\% of the 15\% of other substances than water and fat in 1 ml of human dermal tissue is collagen \cite{Olsen1995}.
+This yields $\overline{\rho} \approx 0.75 \times 0.15$ g ml$^{-1} = 0.1125$ g ml$^{-1}$.
+Furthermore, in human skin the collagen content decreases at about 2\% per year \cite{Farage2015}.
+Therefore we choose the mean value $\overline{\rho} = 0.1125$ g/cm$^3$ and let the value decrease exponentially with age.